AppleWin/AppleWin/source/frontends/sa2/README.md

 On a Raspberry Pi, one needs the KMS (fake or not).
 Better performance has been observed with the ``opengles2`` driver (use ``sa2 --sdl-driver 1``).

-It is possible to run the CPU in a separate thread to keep the emulator running in real time (necessary for slower Pi, with some Apple video types and bigger window sizes):
+It is possible to run the CPU in a separate thread to keep the emulator running in real time (necessary for slower Pis, with some Apple video types and bigger window sizes):
 - ``sa2 -m``
 - optionally add ``-l``

-If you have a modern gamepad where the axis (``LEFTX`` and ``LEFTY``) move in a circle, the emulator will automatically map to a square: use ``--no-squaring`` to avoid this.
+If you have a modern gamepad where the axes (``LEFTX`` and ``LEFTY``) move in a circle, the emulator will automatically map to a square: use ``--no-squaring`` to avoid this.

 Speech / phonemes are known to hang the emulator.